eads/hhdcpython/README.md

 It's your first week as a newsroom coder.
 A city reporter needs you to clean and summarize some data.
 One of your colleagues set up a repository with the dataset and an unfinished Python script with some notes.

+You'll make a fork of your colleague's work using Git, install your copy on PythonAnywhere, then modify it to process the data.

-## Prerequisities (aka requirements)
+## Prerequisities

-You'll need to sign up with a couple of services:
+You'll need to sign up with a couple of services to complete this job:

 * [Github](http://github.com)
 * [Python Anywhere](http://pythonanywhere.com)